How does your child fare with reading? It’s one of the first skills taught at school and has far-reaching consequences throughout your child’s life.

 Readers are better spellers

 SMS language or ‘text talk’ — where 8 is ate and y is why — is contributing to a generation of poor spellers.
 Reading and spelling form a two-way street — each aids the other.
-In the higher grades, marks are deducted for spelling errors, so better spelling means better marks.
-In business, poor spelling is unprofessional… and before you hit spell check, remember, it’s never completely accurate!
+In the higher grades, marks get deducted for spelling errors, so better spelling means better marks.
+In business, poor spelling is unprofessional.
+Before you hit spell check, remember, it’s never completely accurate!

 Reading can be a social activity